memre12/itu_zes_weeklyhw/weeklyhw1/README.md

            • zeroes, ones, identity matrix creators: Constructs specific matrices.

 • Encapsulated the matrix as a private attribute and employed const keyword and pass by reference for optimization.

-# Additional Improvements:

-• Operator overloading for addition and subtraction.

-• Templated the Matrix class for type flexibility.

-• Overloaded std::cout to print the Matrix.

 • Utilized CMakeLists.txt for building the package.

 This assignment reflects my proficiency in C++ programming, incorporating various concepts such as structs, classes, error handling, and object-oriented design principles.